 Downloading music from file-sharing networks such as Kazaa, Morpheus and Gnutella is becoming increasingly risky.
 In addition to the possibility of severe penalties for illegally reproducing copyrighted materials, file-sharing networks are known to be havens for viruses, trojans and other forms of malicious software.

-In order to promote the safe, legal downloading of internet music by UM students, the Technology Services Help Desk has compiled a list of some of the more popular legal music download sites.
+In order to promote the safe, legal downloading of internet music by UM students, the Technology Services department has compiled a list of some of the more popular legal music download sites.
 Students, as well as faculty and staff, are encouraged to consider utilizing these legal sources for online music as an alternative to the file-sharing networks.

 There are many more music download sites than those listed below, and not all are legitimate.
 Technology Services does not endorse any particular music download service, and while we have attempted to identify selections that have good reputations, you should always exercise caution when shopping on the internet.